anthonycheng12/Lebron-James-Stat-Tracker/readme.md

-# NBA Player Tracker
+# LeBron James Tracker

 ## Overview

-For the average NBA fan it is hard to remember what their favorite players statistics are.
+For the average NBA fan it is hard to remember what LeBron is up too.

-NBA Stat Leaders is a web app that will allow users to keep track of their favorite players.
-Users can type the name of their player and track them.
-Users should be able to login and have access to all their favorite players statistics.
+LeBron James Tracker is a web app that will allow users to keep track of LeBron.
+Users can select the year and view LeBron's stats.
+User's can also see photos and videos of LeBron.
+Users should be able to login and register.

 ## Data Model

-The application will store Users, Players and PlayerLists
+The application will store Users, Photos and Videos

-* users can have multiple Players(via references)
+* Stats are supplied (via NBA API)
-* each Player can have multiple stats (by embedding)
+* Each Photo and video has description links to allow more information (by embedding)

 An Example User: